Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 - If so, what did the facility do differently to prevent future falls?
 Did the care plan change after the other fall(s)?

-- What fall preventative options does the facility use?
+- What fall prevention options does the facility use?

 - Were these fall prevention methods working?
 Was there more the facility could have done to stop patient falls?